EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the temperature effect on autotrophic respiration to one (i.e. no effect)
+No air temperature effect on autotrophic respiration.

 **Parameters**
 - None